 Every few months, send along a card with a handwritten note.
 Pepper in those personal details that will let your clients know they aren’t just getting the same old letter you’re sending to everyone else.

 If you know a major life event is coming up, send something that lets them know you’re thinking of them.
 Whether it be a child’s birthday, a graduation, or a wedding, they’ll know you took the extra time to tailor the message just to them, and they’ll feel much more appreciated.

 Everyone loves swag—especially when it’s free.
 Swag can be a great way to get your name out there, and customers will appreciate the extra measure you took to show your appreciation.
 Send coffee mugs, bottle openers, pens, shirts, and the like.
 Be creative while still sticking to your personal brand.

-These memorable client appreciation ideas are noticeable to clients—letting them know that you’re one to go the extra mile, and more importantly, are the person to continue doing business with.
+These memorable client appreciation ideas won’t go unnoticed by your clients.
+With every single outreach, you’re letting them know that you’re one to go the extra mile, and more importantly, that you are the right person to work with.